Rdabbaghi/University---Microprocessor/blink/README.md

     </a>
 </p>
 <p align="center">
-This example shows the simplest thing you can do with an Arduino to see physical output: it blinks the on-board LED.
+This example shows the simplest thing you can do with an Arduino to see physical output: it blinks the on-board & external LED.

  //----------------------------